Brian Satterfield

-Brian Sydney Satterfield (born December 22, 1969) is an American former professional football fullback.
-He played college football for the North Alabama Lions, winning the NCAA Division II national championship as a senior in 1993.
+Brian Sydney Satterfield (born December 22, 1969) is an American former professional football player.
+A fullback, he played college football for the North Alabama Lions, winning the NCAA Division II national championship as a senior in 1993.
 He then signed with the Washington Redskins of the National Football League (NFL), but left the team during training camp.
 He returned to football in 1995 and signed with the Green Bay Packers.
 After being injured for the duration of the 1995 season, he played in his only career game in 1996 before another season-ending injury.

 Early life

 Satterfield was born on December 22, 1969, in Ducktown, Tennessee.
 He attended Fannin County High School in Blue Ridge, Georgia, and after graduating from there, began attending the University of North Alabama (UNA) in 1989.
 He joined the North Alabama Lions football team, starting his freshman season as the backup fullback.
 That year, he ran 88 times for 390 yards and scored four touchdowns, averaging 4.4 yards per carry.

 The following season, Satterfield helped the Lions reach the NCAA Division II playoffs while running 83 times for 374 yards, scoring six touchdowns, and averaging 4.4 yards per carry.
 He did not play during the 1991 season.
 He returned in 1992 and helped the Lions reach the NCAA playoffs again, running 147 times for 935 yards and recording a team-leading eight touchdowns.
 He averaged 6.4 yards per carry and was named first-team All-Gulf South Conference (GSC).

 Satterfield opened his senior season by running for a school-record 243 yards and three touchdowns against Fort Valley State, but three weeks later suffered an injury which caused him to miss several games and limited him after his return.
 He attempted an early return against Central Arkansas, which worsened his injury.
 Nonetheless, he eventually came back and finished the season having totaled 147 carries for 1,087 yards and four touchdowns, an average of 7.4 yards per carry.
 He led the Lions to a perfect record of 14–0 and an appearance in the national championship, where he ran for 180 yards and two touchdowns in their defeat of the IUP Crimson Hawks.

 Satterfield concluded his collegiate career having run for 2,817 yards, third in school history.
 He was named the school's male athlete of the year as a senior.
 He was named to the GSC 1990s Team of the Decade and to UNA's 50th anniversary all-time team.
 He was later inducted into the North Alabama Hall of Fame in 2012.